dtcenter/MET/docs/Users_Guide/config_options.rst

 attributes.
 One may specify these as integers (i.e., without a decimal point), if desired.
 The following pairs of options indicate minimum and maximum values for each MODE attribute that can be described as a floating- point number.
-Please refer to "The MODE Tool" section on attributes in the MET User's Guide for a description of these attributes.
+Please refer to :ref:`mode-attributes` in the MET User's Guide for a description of these attributes.

 .. code-block:: none